gnramsay/trekpedia/README.md

 Star Trek TV/Film episode database scraped from web sources and provided in JSON format.

-Currently really just a geek project for me to get familiar with Python web-scraping, and provide data for API development.
+This geek project is just for me to get familiar with Python web-scraping and provide data for API development.

-for an API specifically written to use this data, see [trekpedia-api-rails][rails-api]
+For an API specifically written to use this data, see [trekpedia-api-rails][trekpedia-api-rails] (work in progress)

 All copyright to the 'Star Trek' name and data belongs to [ViacomCBS][viacomcbs].

-All data in this project has been mined from the [Wikipedia Star Trek page][wst] and associated subpages under the [Fair Use][fup] principal.
+All data in this project is mined live from the [Wikipedia Star Trek page][wst] and associated subpages under the [Fair Use][fup] principal.

 The license below only applies to the **SOURCE CODE**.